We Love Our Lamb: Richie Benaud

-Australian cricketer and lately turned TV personality, Richie Benaud was enlisted to work alongside the Lambassador Sam Kekovich as well as several other national icons encouraging all Australians to 'host a barbie' and unite over lamb on Australia Day.
+Australian cricketer turned TV personality Richie Benaud was enlisted to work alongside the Lambassador Sam Kekovich as well as several other national icons encouraging all Australians to 'host a barbie' and unite over lamb on Australia Day.
 Throughout the annual Australia Day lamb commercial, directed by Tom Noakes, Benaud exudes the spirit of the national day in doing what he believes every Australian should be doing — hosting a lamb BBQ accompanied by a game of backyard cricket.

-The “Richie’s BBQ” Australia Day campaign ad and his first appearance, developed by independent media agency The Monkeys, opens at sea, aboard Captain Cook's ship approaching the Australian shoreline.
+The "Richie's BBQ" Australia Day campaign ad and his first appearance, developed by independent media agency The Monkeys, opens at sea, aboard Captain Cook's ship approaching the Australian shoreline.
 The scene is then interrupted by a phone call from Benaud inviting him to a lamb BBQ at his place on Australia Day.
-Cook agrees, and continues to extend the invitation to his fellow explorers Burke and Wills – who are keen, despite their death-bed-dire situation in a baking hot desert.
+Cook agrees, and, to further exploit the lack of temporal integrity, he continues to extend the invitation to his fellow explorers Burke and Wills — who are keen to join despite their mortal situation in a baking hot desert.

 History

+When efforts to reinvent and reposition lamb as a modern meat for the Australian market started to lose traction, a new challenge arose to "modernise the consumption of lamb".
+In response to the challenge of marketing lamb, in 1999 the MLA began the "We Love Our Lamb" campaign to centralise mainstream cuts and attempted to rekindle consumer demands by appealing to families.

 Summer Lamb ad 2016

 The advertisement, that stars former reporter Lee Lin Chin, is centred around the idea of bringing Australian expatriates home for Australia day.
-The ad serves as a reminding the expatriates that 'lamb brings people together' on the national holiday.
+The ad serves as a reminding the expatriates that "lamb brings people together" on the national holiday.
 Chin stars as the commander in charge of Project Boomerang and tells of the ill-fated Australia Day 'without a char-grilled chop insight' she had spent in Warsaw in 1996.
 She vowed that it would never happen again and subsequently built an army composed of Australian icons including the likes of Sam Kekovich, radio personalities Fitzy and Wippa, former Australian rugby union captain Stephen Moore and Australian fast bowler Mitchell Johnson.